 top of page

-The Fray Bentos History Theatre Project
+The Tank: Fray Bentos History Theatre Project

 In 2017 we created a new community theatre and history project aimed at using performance techniques to learn more about the lives of soldier’s serving during the First World War.
 The six-month project was supported by the Heritage Lottery Fund and the First World War Engagement Centre.
 At the end of the project, we produced a devised piece of theatre and performed to a sell-out audience in the main house of the Oxford House Arts Theatre, London and received positive recognition and feedback for what we had achieved.